rebelappstudio/accessibility_tools/README.md

 Ensures buttons (and other tappable widgets) have an associated semantic label.

-For example, this button is missing a label:
+For example, this icon button is missing a label:

 ```dart
 IconButton(